 What is a setback?

-A setback is the absolute minimum distance that must be maintained between any energy facility (for example, a drilling or producing well, a pipeline, or a gas plant) and a dwelling, rural housing development, urban centre, or public facility.
+A setback is a minimum distance that must be maintained between an energy facility (e.g., well, pipeline, gas plant, or geothermal facility) and a dwelling, rural housing development, urban centre, or public facility.
 Setbacks vary according to the type of development and whether the well, facility, or pipeline contains sour gas.

 What is the AER's definition of “unrestricted country development”?